oconnor663/bao/docs/spec.md

 - Parent nodes along the right edge of the tree may have fewer children, meaning that parent nodes are of variable size.
-- The SIMD degree supported by the CPU is no longer necessarily a multiple of the fanout, so the implementation needs to do more bookkeeping to maintain enough separate inputs for good SIMD performance.
+- The implementation needs to do more bookkeeping to maintain enough separate inputs for good SIMD performance.
+Consider a 4-ary tree using a SIMD degree of 8 and 9 chunks of input.
+The input needs to be split up, because 9 is larger than 8.
+The structure of the 4-ary tree naturally wants batches of size 4-4-1, but good SIMD performance requires batches of size 8-1.
 - There's more ambiguity in the tree layout.
 For example with 6 chunks and fanout 4, you could plausibly lay out the tree in the following two ways.